-Student:

-Date:
+Student: Date:

-Curriculum IEP Goals Specially Designed Instruction (SDI) Joint Planning Para- Professional Support Assistive Technology FBA/BIP Zero points Student functioning in the general education curriculum similar to peers Student has IEP goals instructed by another provider (SP, OT, PT) Student requires no SDI Planning typical for that provided for all peers Individual support similar to peers Assistive technology is similar to peers Student does not have a FBA or BIP One point Student requires accommodations Student has one IEP goal 25% or less of instruction is SDI and/or delivered by sp. ed. teacher Sp.
-Ed. teacher collaborates with 1 classroom teacher and/or associate Additional individual support from an adult is needed for less than 100 minutes per day Two points Student requires modifications Student has two or three IEP goals 26% - 75% or less of instruction is SDI and /or delivered by sp. ed. teacher Sp.
+Curriculum IEP Goals Specially Designed Instruction (SDI) Joint Planning Para-Professi onal Support Assistive Technology FBA/BIP Three - year reevaluation Zero points Student functioning in the general education curriculum similar to peers Student has IEP goals instructed by another provider (SP, OT, PT) Student requires no SDI Planning typical for that provided for all peers Individual support similar to peers Assistive technology is similar to peers Student does not have a FBA or BIP Student does not have a three-year reevaluation One point Student requires accommodations Student has one IEP goal 25% or less of instruction is SDI and/or delivered by sp. ed. teacher Sp.
+Ed. teacher collaborates with 1 classroom teacher and/or associate Additional individual support from an adult is needed for less than 100 minutes per day Student does have a three-year reevaluation Two points Student requires modifications Student has two or three IEP goals 26% - 75% or less of instruction is SDI and/or delivered by sp. ed. teacher Sp.
 Ed. teacher collaborates with two to three classroom teachers and/or associates Additional individual support from an adults is needed for 100 to 300 minutes per day Student requires assistive technology to be successful in the classroom.
 Student has a FBA or BIP Three points Student requires Alternate Assessment Student has four or more IEP goals 76% - 100% of instruction is SDI and/or delivered by sp. ed. teacher Sp.
 Ed. teacher collaborates with more than 3 classroom teachers and or associates Additional individual support from an adult is needed for more than 300 minutes per day